logsem/clutch/README.md

 # Foxtrot

 This repository contains the development of the Foxtrot logic, in the PLDI submission "Contextual Refinement of Higher-Order Concurrent Probabilistic Programs".
+Please view [paper_mapping.md](paper_mapping.md) for a detailed paper mapping table describing where to find various definitions, rules, examples from the paper.

 Foxtrot is built using the [Iris](https://iris-project.org) program logic framework and mechanized in the [Rocq prover](https://rocq-prover.org/).

-Foxtrot is built on top of the infrastructure supporting the [Clutch](https://dl.acm.org/doi/abs/10.1145/3632868) logic.
+It is also built on top of the infrastructure supporting the [Clutch](https://dl.acm.org/doi/abs/10.1145/3632868) logic.

 ## Building the development